Treatment Options Overview: 5-ASA

 • Careful monitoring is warranted.

-Concern with the elderly12:
+Concern with the elderly

 • Polypharmacy and complex regimens that may impact adherence and drug interactions.